Avatar: The Last Airbender – Smoke and Shadow: Part One

-The supposed attack soon takes place on the main road, but Mai—who has joined the Kyoshi Warriors on security duty—realizes that they've been duped into sending Zuko and his family on a less secure path.
+The supposed attack soon takes place on the main road, but Mai — who has joined the Kyoshi Warriors on security duty — realizes that they have been duped into sending Zuko and his family on a less secure path.
 She immediately suspects Kei Lo of deceiving them, but has little time to worry about it as she and the others go to thwart the real attempt on Zuko's life.
 Kei Lo, who is among the society members on the real assault, rebels when Ukano announces his intentions to harm Zuko's family due to the Fire Lord's resistance.
 Fortunately, they are joined by Mai and her reinforcements, and Mai quickly moves to confront her father; however, he makes his escape after offering her the chance to take him into custody.

-With the ambush thwarted, Zuko and his family make their way to the palace, where the source of Ursa's anxiety becomes evident: the memory of her former husband, Fire Lord Ozai.
-The Kemurikage appear to Ukano again, warning that he will suffer if Zuko is not removed from power, but he appeals to them to give him a month to accomplish the task or lose everything.
+With the ambush thwarted, the Kemurikage appear to Ukano again, warning that he will suffer if Zuko is not removed from power, but he appeals to them to give him a month to accomplish the task or lose everything.
 A month later, Mai and Kei Lo are apparently returning from a date when they spot the Kemurikage abducting Mai's younger brother Tom-Tom.
 Zuko, hearing of the kidnapping, arrives to offer help, but then expresses his conviction that they will need additional aid—that of the Avatar.